TalkingQuickly/talkingquickly.github.io/_drafts/2021-02-23-oidc-login-to-kubernetes-and-kubectl-with-keycloak.md

 The above setup allows us to use `kubectl` while authenticating with our keycloak user.
 However for each user we have to create an individual cluster role binding assigning them permissions.
 This is manual and becomes painful for anything beyond a small handful of users.

 The solution to this lies in groups, we'll configure our kubernetes oidc implementation to be aware of Keycloak groups.
-We can then create a `kubernetes-admins` group and have all users in this group given `cluster-admin` permissions automatically using a single ClusterRoleBinding.
+We can then create a `KubernetesAdmin` group in Keycloak and have all users in this group given `cluster-admin` permissions automatically using a single ClusterRoleBinding.

 Begin by creating a `KubernetesAdmins` group in Keycloak and then creating a new user and adding them to this group.